loresoft/EntityFrameworkCore.Generator/docs/ef/extensions.md

 The query extension class has the following configuration that can be set in the yaml [configuration file](../configuration.md).

+### generate

+Flag to enable generating the output for this template.
+Default: `true`

 ### namespace

 The namespace for the class. *Variables Supported*